 On the other hand, pre-settlement funding keeps you safe from that scenario.
 You get the money you need now, and the most we can take in repayment is the agreed portion of your settlement or jury award.
 Even if you settle for less than your pre-settlement funding amount, we don’t dip into your personal finances for repayment.
 Ever.

 The good thing about pre-settlement funding is that it’s applicable to all kinds of lawsuits.
 In general, the majority of our clients have personal injury claims that they are pursuing, which includes cases like:

 - Wrongful death

 So, if you’re in a crash and need car accident funding, pre-settlement loans from Silver Dollar Financial might be the safest way to go.
 We work directly with your attorney when hammering out the details of your funding, you get a package that is tailored to you, your needs, and your case.

 Apply Today for Pre-Settlement Funding

 Your money is waiting, but the bills are not.
-Take control of your finances and take power away from the opposing, at-fault party in your personal injury claim by getting your pre-settlement loan today.
+Take control of your finances and take power away from the opposing, at-fault party in your personal injury claim by getting your pre-settlement loans in Atlanta today.
 Fill in your information on our Apply Now page to get the ball rolling, and we will be in touch shortly with our decision.